Austin Bisnow: Magic Giant

 In early 2014, Bisnow formed the Indie folk band Magic Giant with Zambricki Li and Zang.

-Its singles "Set On Fire" charted top 30 on Billboard's Alternative chart and #4 on Spotify's US Viral 50, while its single, "Window" charted top 40 on Billboard's Hot AC and Adult Pop charts.
+Its singles "Set On Fire" charted top 30 on Billboard's Alternative chart and No. 4 on Spotify's US Viral 50, while its single, "Window" charted top 40 on Billboard's Hot AC and Adult Pop charts.

 The band appeared on ABC's Good Morning America and NBC's Today show with Hoda Kotb and Kathie Lee Gifford as Elvis Duran's Artist of the Month, where they performed live their hit "Set on Fire".

 The group was chosen as ALT 98.7's Artist in Residence and named by Rolling Stone as one of 10 New Artists You Need to Know.